Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Also known as insertion stitches.

 A free embroidery stitch used in faggoting or insertion of two pieces of material.
-Faggoting stitch - click to enlarge
+Faggoting stitch

 Work from left to right.
 Insert needle from below a little way in from edge.
 Then insert needle into top edge from below, a little to the right.
 Twist needle under and then over thread lying between the two edges then insert needle into bottom edge from below a little to the right.
 Continue working into each edge alternately twisting needle each time.